 the amount last determined by the members of the Institute; or

-if no determination has been made by the members of the Institute the amount previously determined by the National Council;
+if no determination has been made by the members of the Institute, the amount previously determined by the National Council.

 The National Council has the sole discretion to determine how fees will be allocated amongst the eligible Directors and (if payment is made partly or wholly in a manner other than cash) the manner in which the value of any non-cash benefit is to be calculated.